 (originally posted to Tumblr)

-Plot, such as it is: our narrator, a drunk photographer living in pre-gentrification Alphabet City, meets a nineteenth-century time-traveller, one Ursula, lover of Van Gogh, aesthete/decadent/socialist, ambitious early photographer, nineteen-year-old morphine addict.
-(How much historical fact this novel contains is in question; I myself couldn’t care less, sharing another late nineteenth century aesthete/decadent/socialist’s disdain for “careless habits of accuracy” in writing.)
+The plot, such as it is: our narrator, a drunk photographer living in pre-gentrification Alphabet City, meets a 19th-century time-traveller, one Ursula, lover of Van Gogh, aesthete-decadent-socialist, ambitious early photographer, 19-year-old morphine addict.
+(How much historical fact this novel contains is in question; I myself couldn’t care less, sharing another late-19th-century aesthete-decadent-socialist’s disdain for “careless habits of accuracy” in writing.)

 Recollections of Ursula’s time with Van Gogh are then interleaved with her 20th century experiences—she shaves her head, gets a tattoo, becomes a Dworkin-style feminist (“She was one of the Indians exterminated by white men, and she was a Jew, too, murdered by white men”) and is generally unimpressed with modern art.
 This is all supposed to be mordantly funny, a sad, affectionate joke for disappointed old (male) leftists, and at times the novel does veer too close to the Carolyn Forché School of Aesthetic Atrocity (“My century…the fecal sunsets over the crematoriums, the mustard gas billowing like cotton candy over the body-jammed trenches, the pistol-shots in the ear for those who proclaimed that poems were flowers and not engines of revolution”).
 This tendency is always ironized rather than self-serious, though, and thankfully does not disturb the poor bones of Walter Benjamin, as usually happens in this genre.

 Moving on to my praise for this novel: first and last, the prose.
 This book is an astonishing sequence of precise images expressed through euphonious metaphor.